tsoutsman/kaitai-rs/kaitai/README.md

 include_kaitai!("filepath");
 ```
 ## Semantics
-The filepath is taken relative to the project's root directory.
+The file is located relative to the current file (similarly to how modules are found).

 ## License